emkay-git/SmallProjects/README.md

 ### Setup
 1. Clone the repo.
 2. Put the files in the folder having songs.
-3. from terminal python replay.py
+3. In terminal start the script as `python replay.py`